-On February 2, 2011, we sold 725,000 shares of our common stock at \$18.35 per share in an underwritten public offering of our common stock.
-Subsequently, on February 16, 2011, we sold an additional 108,750 shares of common stock on the same terms and conditions in connection with the underwriters' exercise of their overallotment option.
-The net proceeds after deducting the underwriting discount and estimated offering expenses were \$14.3 million.
-We used the proceeds of the offering to repay a portion of the outstanding balance under our line of credit.
+On February 2, 2011, we closed on the sale of 725,000 shares of our common stock at \$18.35 per share in an underwritten public offering of our common stock.
+Subsequently, on February 16, 2011, we closed on the sale of an additional 108,750 shares of common stock on the same terms and conditions in connection with the underwriters' exercise of their over-allotment option.
+The net proceeds, including the over-allotment, after deducting the underwriting discount and offering expenses were \$14.3 million.
+We used the proceeds of the offering to repay a portion of the outstanding balance under our line of credit and for general corporate purposes.
 The shares were issued under our effective shelf registration statement on file with the Securities and Exchange Commission, or SEC.